AskMeAgain/Event-Meshinery/README.md

 * Fast time-to-market: switching between state stores is super easy: Start with memory for fast iteration cycles, then enable Kafka and/or Mysql in an agil way.
 * Easily integrated, using Spring or by constructing everything by hand.
-* Create a complete [event diagram](modules/meshinery-draw/draw.md) to map your events and how they interact with each other
+* Create a complete [event diagram](modules/meshinery-draw/draw.md) to display your events and how they interact with each other
 * Automatic Prometheus Monitoring integration
 * Complete Spring integration.
 1 Annotation starts everything, you only need to define the business logic and wire it together.